Family Dog School

 How much does it cost?

-LISA CORBETT, The principal instructor at the BHS Family Dog School, has been a member of the shelter staff since 1986.
+Lisa Corbett is the principal instructor at the BHS Family Dog School, has been a member of the shelter staff since 1986.
 She is an experienced adoption counselor and enjoys matching people with the right dogs for them.
 Lisa is a lifelong dog owner; she has two current canine companions, both BHS alumni.
 A believer in continuing education, she regularly attends clinics and seminars to stay up-to-date with the latest techniques.

 The Family Dog School faculty also includes several assistant instructors – either staff or BHS members who have extensive experience in dog training.